Time on Daml Ledgers¶

-The DAML language contains a function getTime which returns the “current time”.
-However, the notion of time comes with a lot of problems in a distributed setting.
+The Daml language contains a function getTime which returns the “current time”.
+However, the concept of a “current time” can be challenging in a distributed setting.

 centered around the two timestamps assigned to each transaction: